EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 * Base URI for the CGI scripts.
 * Base PATH for the CGI scripts (this is the directory in which the scripts live).
 * Root URI for the REST API used by client tools.
+* Base URI for the BaseX XML database.
+* Username and password for access to the BaseX database.
 * Authentication method - currently EUDAT AAI is supported and a STANDALONE method.
 Please note that the STANDALONE method provides no authentication or access control and SHOULD NOT be used in production.